Artist-Grade Technical Pens & Fineliners for Drawing

 Conclusion:

-With 12 nib sizes and high quality ink, the Staedtler Pigment Liner is a good example for an excellent artist-grade drawing pen.
+With 12 nib sizes and high quality ink, the Staedtler Pigment Liner is a good example of an excellent artist-grade drawing pen.

 The Copic Multiliner SP technical pen is designed for a lifetime of use.